Rust Clients

 The synchronous client functions effectively as a wrapper around the asynchronous client.

-The Rust clients implement the same traits and types used internally in the UmaDB server, and so effectively represent remotely the essential internal server operations, with gRPC used as a transport layer for inter-process communication (IPC).
+The Rust clients implement the same traits and types used internally in an UmaDB server, and so effectively represent remotely the essential internal server operations, with gRPC used as a transport layer for inter-process communication (IPC).

-batch_size | Option<u32> | Optional hint for how many events to buffer per batch when reading events (default None). |
+The batch_size() method can be used to set a hint for how many events to buffer per batch when reading events.

 use umadb_client::UmaDBClient;